 The apparent simplicity of the BassBalls from Electro-Harmonix is deceiving.
 This compact, die-cast aluminum pedal gives you two great effects in one package.
 The interface features a toggle to switch between effects a knob to control the response, and a footswitch for easy switching between your dry signal and the envelope or sweep effect—and that’s it, the perfect simple pedal for someone who just wants a straightforward envelope effect.

 The pedal gives your tone a bit of extra presence, as well, letting your sound be heard through your band’s drummer and lead players.
-Perhaps most impressive, the BassBalls delivers this sound for less than $100, giving you great tone at an excellent value.
+Perhaps most impressive, the BassBalls delivers this sound for very little money, giving you great tone at an excellent value.
 This is one of the best bass envelope filters for the money.

 Choosing the Right Pedal